4.3 Attendance and Engagement

 Attendance at lectures and tutorials does not contribute formally to the award of a degree, nevertheless it is our expectation that you attend these.
 We collect records of attendance and work handed in for tutorials which become part of your academic record, even if the work is not for credit towards the assessment of a module.
 Personal tutors will see these records and will discuss your progress and engagement with the course at their meetings with you.

 We are required by the University to monitor a set number of separate ‘points of engagement’ each year for all undergraduate and post-graduate students in the Department.
-These monitoring points are listed on the following pages; however if you are reading a printed copy of this handbook please make sure to check the online version.
+These monitoring points are listed in your Tabula profile under the tab called attendance.

 We have deliberately chosen the points of engagement to be activities which it is in your interest to do anyway (seeing personal tutors at the start and the end of each term, attending classes of certain core modules, etc).
 You should therefore comply with all of these without fail.

 Should difficulties arise (for example, illness preventing you from attending at a particular time) then you should contact the Student Support Office and your personal tutor with an explanation as soon as possible.